ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-configuration-and-tuning.rst

 MAVftp
 ======

 In firmware versions 4.1 and later, an integrated FTP (File Transfer Protocol) has been implemented to allow access to the SD card (if the autopilot has one) via Mission Planner.
-(It is not reccommended to use it for log download, use the DataFlash Logs button in the DATA screen, its faster).
+(It is not recommended to use it for log download, use the DataFlash Logs button in the DATA screen, its faster).

 User Params
 ===========